MLSA Parents & Players:

 - The cost for the 2018-19 program is $225 and is due at registration for Travel Soccer.

 - By registering and paying for Travel Soccer, you are signing up for Tryouts

 - If you do not see Travel Soccer next to your child’s name, please be certain that you entered her/his birthdate correctly.
 Travel is available for birth years 2004-2011 only.

 - You can register here.

-Please Note: that Registration for the Academy Players (Born 2012) will open in June 2019.
+Please Note: that Registration for the Academy Players (Born 2012) will open at a date to be determined.
 Refer to the U9 Academy page on our website for more information.

 Important: For players planning to tryout for the High School or potentially the Middle School team (If developed), we ask that you also register and tryout for the travel team as well.
 This assumes that your player would like to continue to play soccer in the fall in case they do not make one of the school teams.
 If your player makes a school team, MLSA will refund you 100% of your registration fee.

 - If your child can not attend the tryout or decides after registration but prior to tryouts that travel soccer is not for him or her, you will receive a full refund.